nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-lists-and-directories.md

 *   Roles,
 *   ...

-A directory is typically a connection to an external data source that is also access by other processes than the Nuxeo Platform itself (therefore allowing shared management and usage).
+A directory is typically a connection to an external data source that is also accessed by other processes than the Nuxeo Platform itself (therefore allowing shared management and usage).

 A **vocabulary** is a specialized **directory** with only a few important columns that are used by the Nuxeo Platform to display things like menus and selection lists.